 The mission of WSP is to ensure that public drinking water systems provide safe and adequate water to all current and future users, and that appropriate usage, planning, and conservation policies are implemented for water resources.
 This mission is accomplished through proper planning for water withdrawal, protection of water sources used for public water supplies, oversight and enforcement of routine water quality monitoring at public water systems, regular on-site inspections of water systems, review of design plans for new or upgraded water treatment, and prompt response to water supply emergencies.
-In addition to ensuring that public drinking water systems meet federal and state requirements under the public water system supervision program, WSP also administers the wellhead/source protection program, and issues Water Appropriation and Use Permits to both public and privately-owned water suppliers, and to thousands of other entities withdrawing water for agricultural, industrial or commercial purposes statewide.
+Additionally, to ensure that public drinking water systems meet federal and state requirements, WSP also does the following: 1) administers the wellhead/source protection program; and 2) issues Water Appropriation and Use Permits to both public and privately-owned water suppliers, and to entities withdrawing water for agricultural, industrial or commercial purposes statewide.
 The program also certifies laboratories that analyze water samples, issues licenses for water samplers, and oversees two professional licensure boards: the Board of Waterworks and Waste Systems Operators and the Board of Well Drillers.
 WSP's activities reported here are divided into six categories as listed and discussed below.